Chris55/ns3-program-viewer/docs/ns3/readme.md

 The file version used is 3.04 (generated with OS v2.54), and the file length is 592 bytes.

-Previous version 3.03 is similar in size.

-Older versions, from 3.00 to 3.02 have a length of 574 bytes and a smaller header.
-Byte 0x18 to 0x2B are missing (20 bytes).
+Some older versions have a length of 574 bytes and a smaller header.
+Offset 0x04 defines the file format.